 Posted in : 8th Feb, 2018

 When you are planning to trek to Nepal, the first thing you should know is about the weather and season.
 The best time of year to go for trekking in Nepal is the autumn season and this falls in Nepal from late September to early December.
-A very mild temperature neither hot and nor cold, clear view of the snow covered mountains, availability of local youths for volunteer and nominal wages for your local guides, no casual rainfall, and also less risk of disease contamination all together make this season best to go out for trekking in Nepal.
+A very mild temperature neither hot and nor cold, clear view of the snow-covered mountains, availability of local youths for volunteer and nominal wages for your local guides, no casual rainfall, and also less risk of disease contamination all together make this season best to go out for the trek in Nepal.

 Keep 2-3 Days Margin

 One important thing you have to prepare while trekking in Nepal is the chances of flight cancellation and postponement.
 To keep yourself in the safe side, you’d better make a flexible schedule of 2-3 days margin so that you don’t miss the final departure from Nepal to your home country back.
 You may also think of taking 2-3 days of relaxation, meditation, or going to some recreational centres after your adventurous trekking in Nepal is over.

 Most of the trekking routes in Nepal lie in high altitudes.
 When you suddenly reach a high altitude, due to the change in air pressure, your body may not be able to absorb the required amount of oxygen.
 The symptoms are a headache, dizziness, nausea, lethargy and tired feeling, shortness of breath, and tightening chest muscles.
 After you can confirm that you have started showing the symptoms of altitude sickness, the best way out is to withdraw.
 You may want to come back to the lower altitude and stay until you feel comfortable.